-For a cat that is overweight this is double trouble.
-We want these cats to increase movement but arthritis can limit this.
+For a cat that is overweight, this is double trouble.
+We want these cats to increase movement but the pain from arthritis can limit this.

-Diabetes mellitus in another disease that is commonly seen in overweight cats.
+Diabetes mellitus is another disease that is commonly seen in overweight cats.
 Just like humans with type 2 diabetes, diet plays a very strong role in the development and progression of diabetes.

 Diabetes occurs when the cat has either insufficient production of or response to insulin, the main hormone that regulates blood sugar.

 For some cats, a change in diet can reverse diabetes.

 A cat is called obese when it weighs an extra 20% of its optimal weight.

 Arguably the number of obese cats far outweigh trim and slim cats.
 The main cause of this is the change in lifestyle that we as owners now lead.
 Yes, for the vast majority of overweight cats, it is our fault that they are this way.

 Some of the reasons why our cats become overweight include:

 For many of us, our cats always used to roam the house and the yard.
 However, with changing times, we are now choosing to keep our cats inside.
 This could be for a number of reasons such as: